prapraveen/spotify-discord-presence/README.md

 | `LRCLIB_BASE_URL` | `https://lrclib.net` | Lyrics service base URL; can point to a self-hosted instance |
 | `LRCLIB_USER_AGENT` | app identifier | Identification sent to LRCLIB |

-The bundled Discord Application ID is public.
-It is not a bot token or secret.

 ## How synchronization works

 Every three seconds, the app asks the local Spotify process for its current track, position, play/pause state, duration, Spotify URL, and artwork URL.
 It estimates playback position locally between polls.
 Pauses, seeks, track changes, and local playback handoffs are corrected on the next poll.